 3. Controllers – Spring REST web service controller

-WaveMaker Studio adopts model-driven development (MDD) methodology, by importing from existing database schema or allowing developer to first design database schema using the database designer.
+WaveMaker Studio adopts model-driven development (MDD) methodology, by importing from existing database schema or allowing the developer to first design database schema using the database designer.
 After successfully importing the schema, for each database table, domain model objects and their corresponding services and controllers are generated.
-If there are any changes to the database schema, code is re-generated.
+If there are any changes to the database schema, the code is re-generated.

 Designing the domain model